 Voting in School Board Elections

 To vote in school board elections a person must be a resident in the school district holding the election and be at least 18 years of age.
 Advance registration is not necessary.
 You may vote by absentee ballot if you cannot be present on election day.
-Contact your County Department of Elections for information.
-See links below.
+Contact your county Department of Elections for information.